 In med-speak, we’re talking about a shift from sympathetic nervous system (fight or flight) dominance to parasympathetic nervous system (rest and digest) dominance.
 Not only is there abundant anecdotal evidence of this happening, there’s also a growing body of research evidence that Reiki treatment is a catalyst for this healing shift.

 You can receive Reiki treatment from a friend or professional, or you can learn to practice on yourself.
 Once trained, you can practice literally in bed, as you fall asleep and/or awaken in the morning — and you’ll have this healing practice for the rest of your life.

-Since there are no standards for Reiki treatment or training, you need to look for a credible local practitioner who is right for you.
-This is so important that I devoted an entire chapter of my book REIKI: A Comprehensive Guide to help you do this.
-You can also click here to learn a few tips from a short video, or read this article.
+Since there are no standards for Reiki treatment or training, you need to look carefully for a credible Reiki practitioner or teacher who’s both qualified and right for you.
+That’s so important that I devoted an entire chapter of my book REIKI: A Comprehensive Guide to help you do this.
+You can also learn a few tips from this short video, and consider these important points.

 An open, comfortable breath, calm mind, and good sleep are not just good ideas; they are medical necessities.
-We simply cannot regain or maintain health without them.
-Reiki practice puts them literally in the palms of our hands.
+You simply cannot regain or maintain health without them.
+Reiki practice puts them literally in the palms of your hands.

 Let’s stay connected.
 Sign up for my email list here.